-CLAUSE I. 128 - DEAR 970.5244-1 CONTRACTOR PURCHASING SYSTEM (JAN 2013)(DEVIATION: PF 2011-98, PF 2013-64)
+CLAUSE I. 128 - DEAR 970.5244-1 CONTRACTOR PURCHASING SYSTEM (JAN 2013)(DEVIATION: PF 2011-98, PF 2013-64, PF 2015-17)

 (a) General.
 The Contractor shall develop, implement, and maintain formal policies, practices, and procedures to be used in the award of subcontracts consistent with this clause and 48 CFR subpart 970.44.
 The Contractor's purchasing system and methods shall be fully documented, consistently applied, and acceptable to the Department of Energy (DOE) in accordance with 48 CFR 970.4401-1.
 The Contractor shall maintain file documentation which is appropriate to the value of the purchase and is adequate to establish the propriety of the transaction and the price paid.
 The Contractor's purchasing performance will be evaluated against such performance criteria and measures as may be set forth elsewhere in this contract.
-DOE reserves the right at any time to require that the Contractor submit for approval any or all purchase of which is expressly prohibited by the written direction of DOE, and shall use such special and directed sources as may be expressly required by the DOE Contracting Officer.
+DOE reserves the right at any time to require that the Contractor submit for approval any or all purchases under this contract.
+The Contractor shall not purchase any item or service, the purchase of which is expressly prohibited by the written direction of DOE, and shall use such special and directed sources as may be expressly required by the DOE Contracting Officer.
 DOE will conduct periodic appraisals of the Contractor's management of all facets of the purchasing function, including the Contractor's compliance with its approved system and methods.
 Such appraisals will be performed through the conduct of Contractor Purchasing System Reviews in accordance with 48 CFR subpart 44.3, or, when approved by the Contracting Officer, through the Contractor's participation in the conduct of the Balanced Scorecard performance measurement and performance management system.
 The Contractor's approved purchasing system and methods shall include the requirements set forth in paragraphs (b) through (y) of this clause.